openfoodfacts/.github/docs/decisions/managing-service-dependencies.md

 #### Networks

 Any services that need to be able to communicate with other services from other projects should be joined to a common, external docker network.
 The name of this network should be set using the `COMMON_NET_NAME` environment variable.
-For local development this is currently set to `po_off_default`, but this may soon be changed.
+For local development this is currently set to `off_shared_network`.
 The following diagram shows an example of services that use the common network:

 ![Network example](managing-service-dependencies-networks.png)